Value Fund

 2. The composition of the portfolio is subject to change in the future.

-3. The Russell 1000 Growth Index is an unmanaged index that measures the performance of those Russell 1000 companies with higher price-to-book ratios and higher forecasted growth values.
+3. The Russell 1000 Value Index is an unmanaged index that measures the performance of those Russell 1000 companies with higher price-to-book ratios and higher forecasted growth values.
 The Index figures do not reflect any fees or expenses.

 Portfolio Holdings